AdobeDocs/commerce-operations.en/help/configuration/security/secure-cron-php.md

 >
 >Refer to [Configure and run cron](../cli/configure-cron-jobs.md#run-cron-from-the-command-line) for more information about cron groups.

-You can run a Magento cron job in the following ways:
+You can run a cron job in the following ways:

 - Using the [`magento cron:run`](../cli/configure-cron-jobs.md#run-cron-from-the-command-line) command either from the command line or in a crontab
 - Accessing `pub/cron.php?[group=<name>]` in a web browser